dask/dask-kubernetes/doc/source/operator_kubecluster.rst

 Cluster manager
 ---------------

-The operator has a new cluster manager called :class:`dask_kubernetes.operator.kubecluster.KubeCluster` that you can use to conveniently create and manage a Dask cluster in Python.
+The operator has a new cluster manager called :class:`dask_kubernetes.operator.KubeCluster` that you can use to conveniently create and manage a Dask cluster in Python.
 Then connect a Dask :class:`distributed.Client` object to it directly and perform your work.

 The goal of the cluster manager is to abstract away the complexity of the Kubernetes resources and provide a clean and simple Python API to manager clusters while still getting all the benefits of the operator.